brian3johnson/pywin32/docs/source/adodbapi/quick_reference.rst

 Connection class
 ================

-A :code:`connection` object holds an ADO connection in its :code:`.connector`` attribute.
+A :class:`.Connection` object holds an ADO connection in its :code:`.connector` attribute.

-A :code:`connection` object is usually created using the standard api constructor.
+A :class:`.Connection` object is usually created using the standard api constructor.

-Internally, it creates an empty :code:`connection` object, fills in the attributes needed, and then call its :code:`.connect()` method (which calls the ADO :code:`Open` method).
+Internally, it creates an empty :class:`.Connection` object, fills in the attributes needed, and then call its :meth:`.connect()` method (which calls the ADO :code:`Open` method).

 Connection Methods: